Copium-Enjoyer/working_with_docs/README.md

 # Working with Documents
 Scripts and resources for working with documents

-For now, these are stored in a note
+For now, these are stored in jupyter notebooks

 # 🍱 - Scripts